-⚠ Notes:
+Notes:

 - All jobs assigned to a project using project-level POC must be closed at the same time. - A subcontractor contract agreement cannot be completed and all remaining payments are created if any job on the agreement is closed.
-Please be aware of this functional requirement when closing related jobs.
+Please be aware of this functional requirement when closing related jobs. - When more than one user is working in the Close Jobs window, the user who marks a job to be closed first will be the user to close the job.
+However, if the user unmarks the job and another user marks the job, that user will be able to close the job.

-The Close Jobs window displays the jobs Available to Close and the Not Available to Close.
+The Close Jobs window displays the jobs available and not available to close.
 When you close jobs through this window, you are posting to General Ledger.
 A batch job is created that you will need to post in order to post through General Ledger.